19 Nov 2019

 There are multiple ways you can support a culture of humility in your organisation, with different approaches depending on your role or position.

-- Incentivise team behaviour that supports and displays humility and avoid scenarios where the design ‘genius’ is celebrated.
-For example, provide opportunities to team members that display humility, call out and celebrate the behaviour being sought.
+Incentivise team behaviour that supports and displays humility and avoid scenarios where the design ‘genius’ is celebrated.
+For example, provide opportunities for team members that display humility, call out and celebrate the behaviour being sought.

-- Promote the role of humility in achieving success.
-For example, when a product launch hits KPIs, ensure that any internal communications emphasise the process of initially understanding the problem, the research completed, and the contribution of an entire multi-disciplinary team to achieve the successful outcome.
+Promote the role of humility in achieving success.
+For example, when a product launch hits KPIs, ensure that any internal communications emphasise the process of initially understanding the problem, the research completed, and the contribution of an entire multi-disciplinary team to achieve a successful outcome.

-- Bake humility into your product vision and team principles.
-For example your team principles may emphasise using evidence to make decisions opposed to relying on individuals opinions.
+Bake humility into your product vision and team principles.
+For example, your team principles may emphasise using evidence to make decisions as opposed to relying on individuals' opinions.

 Humility in design can be supported by all team members, regardless of role, from CEO to designers and developers.
 This starts with making a conscious decision and effort to avoid jumping straight to solutions.
 It also relies on informing discussions and decisions with data and evidence, as opposed to just the opinions and preferences of an individual.